- 1 El Patio 77, Mexico City

 Room Mate Grace, New York

 Her name is Grace.
-She's stylish, cool, lives smack in the center of Times Square and has the keys to unlocking the best of the city.
+She's stylish, cool, lives smack in the center of Times Square, and has the keys to unlocking the best of the city.
 That's the concept behind Room Mate Grace, the first NY outpost of the Madrid-based Room Mate chain.
-All 139 guestrooms are done up in loud, colorful wallpaper, comfy beds dressed with Egyptian cotton linens, abundant closet space and mod cons like free WiFi and flat-screen LCD TVs.
+All 139 guest rooms are done up in loud, colorful wallpaper, comfy beds dressed with Egyptian cotton linens, abundant closet space, and mod cons like free WiFi and flat-screen LCD TVs.
 The hotel’s best asset is the lobby's aquarium-like swimming pool and the blond-wood paneled bar, where a young crowd gathers for late night drinks and bites.

 25hours Hotel Bikini Berlin

 The ever-growing 25 Hours brand has reinvented the chic affordable hotel in cities across Europe.
-The whimsical design and urban jungle theme of the Berlin flagship come courtesy of native Werner Aisslinger: expect design coups like a vertical garden, a "jungle" sauna with views of the Berlin Zoo and a buzzy rooftop bar with regular DJ sets and killer views over the city.
-Throw in free bicycle and Mini Cooper rentals and you've got a winning formula in anyone's language.
+The whimsical design and urban jungle theme of the Berlin flagship come courtesy of native Werner Aisslinger: expect design coups like a vertical garden, a "jungle" sauna with views of the Berlin Zoo, and a buzzy rooftop bar with regular DJ sets and killer views over the city.
+Throw in free bicycle and Mini Cooper rentals and you've got a winning formula in any language.

 Wanderlust Hotel, Singapore